hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 An IP whitelisting json file ``allowed-ip-ranges-external.json`` will be provided in each SV operations announcement.
 This file contains other clusters' egress IPs that require access to your super validator's components.
 These IPs typically belong to peer super-validators, validators and the Digital Asset VPN.

-Each SV member is required to configure their cluster ingress to allow traffic from these IPs to be operational.
+Each SV is required to configure their cluster ingress to allow traffic from these IPs to be operational.

 * ``https://wallet.sv.svc.<YOUR_HOSTNAME>`` should be routed to service ``wallet-web-ui`` in the ``sv`` namespace.
 * ``https://wallet.sv.svc.<YOUR_HOSTNAME>/api/validator`` should be routed to ``/api/validator`` at port 5003 of service ``validator-app`` in the ``sv`` namespace.